 The college’s CAVC Dean of Work Based Learning, Andrew Whitcombe, said: “Together with Pembroke and Llandrindod Menai College we will deliver a programme of learning across Wales.
 This fantastic partnership will give employment opportunities to many and offer a high quality learning experience throughout the programme.”

-This week Brain revealed that former Mitchells & Butlers chief executive Alistair Darby has become its new boss.
+This week, Brains revealed that former Mitchells & Butlers chief executive Alistair Darby has become its new boss.